 2.1.6. an individual’s sex life or sexual orientation;

 2.2.
-Special Category data is given special protection, and additional safeguards apply if this information is to be collected and used.
+Special Category information is given special protection, and additional safeguards apply if this information is to be collected and used.

 2.3.
 Information relating to criminal convictions shall only be held and processed where there is legal authority to do so.

 3. THE DATA PROTECTION PRINCIPLES

 3.1.
 The six data protection principles as laid down in the GDPR are followed at all times: